mamedxanli/noroff-bachelors-mammadov/FDP/Thesis.md

 ##### Figure 4.13 Grafana query to show the number of hits

+The query above fetches the total number of IP entries during the time interval specified.
+This number equals the total number of hits, assuming all login attempts on the SSH Honeypot are malicious.
+As it is shown in Figure 4.12, during the time interval of 4 weeks, there were more than 643 000 attempts on SSH Honeypot made.
+Now, it is time to take a closer look at the next visualization, showing a real-time global map of attempts on the solution.

 #### 4.3.3 Global attack map

 Figure 4.14 reflects the geographical map of sources where login attempts were made from during the specified time interval.
 In this case it illustrates 4 weeks’ worth of data, with green dots representing less than 10 attempts, orange for more than 10 and less than 100 attempts, and red for more than 100 attempts.